706f6c6c7578/eob/README.md

 File Management : Users can list, upload, download, delete, and view files on the server.

-Encryption : AES-256 GCM encryption ensures secure communication between the client and server.
+Encryption : AES-256 GCM encryption ensures secure communication between the server and subscibers.

 Email Notifications : Subscribers receive encrypted emails with the new onion address and validity details.